Kaanayden/gameon-hackathon/README.md

 ## Overview

-Welcome to our blockchain-based casual factory game!
-This game is built using Phaser.js, TON and AEON technologies and is targeted for mobile devices.
-Players can manage and expand their own plots of land, mine ores, and create complex items.
-The entire map is available for purchase, and players can buy and sell plots of land and assets on a marketplace.
+Welcome to our revolutionary blockchain-based casual factory game!
+Powered by Phaser.js, TON, and AEON technologies, this game is designed to deliver an electrifying experience right at your fingertips on mobile devices.

+Dive into a dynamic world where you can manage and expand your plots of land, mine valuable ores, and craft intricate, game-changing items.
+The entire map is up for grabs—yes, every piece of it!
+Trade and strategize as you buy and sell plots and assets in a vibrant, player-driven marketplace.

+But here’s the twist: the map isn’t just any ordinary map.
+Thanks to procedural generation, no two maps are alike, and some lands hold secrets and treasures far more valuable than others.
+To unlock the most exotic blocks and craft extraordinary items, you’ll need to team up and trade with other players.

+**Claim your land.
+Shape your strategy.
+Build your empire.
+The world is yours to conquer—are you ready?**

 ## Features